pommes/HomeConnectCoffee/README.md

 ```

 The release script will:
-1. Check that the repository is clean and on the main branch
+1. Check that the repository is clean and on the main/master branch or a maintenance branch
-2. Verify that `CHANGELOG.md` contains the new version
+2. Verify that `CHANGELOG.md` contains the new version (for release versions only)
 3. Remove the prerelease suffix from the `VERSION` file
 4. Create a git commit and tag
 5. Push to GitHub